Saturday opening hours: 1300-2200

 Other days: Sunday 1400-2000, Wednesday 1600-2000, Thursday & Friday 1600-2200

 Official site: https://cloudwaterbrew.co/location-enid-st/

-At the time of our first visit, there was no actual sign at the front of 73 Enid Street containing the word Cloudwater: the assumption seems to be that if you can recognise the distinctive cloud logo on a panel on the back wall, you're in the right place.
-Judging from the crowds inside, people are finding it just fine.
+At the time of our first visit, there was no actual sign at the front of 73 Enid Street containing the word Cloudwater: the assumption seemed to be that if you can recognise the distinctive cloud logo on a panel on the back wall, you're in the right place.
+Judging from the crowds inside, people were finding it just fine.
+(Although by the summer of 2021, they'd cracked and put an enormous sign over the door - see above photo.)
 Cloudwater's visual identity also extends to a series of large banners featuring artwork from some of their more famous cans, hanging from the arches to give this bar a look unlike anything else on the Mile.

 There are twenty taps on offer, though in the early days trying to find out what they were serving was a problem: that minimalist design approach meant there were no tap lists on the walls, just an awkward set of loose paper sheets that you had to retrieve from the bar itself.
 Amusingly, during the pandemic they found themselves ahead of the curve, as every other bar was forced to use disposable paper tap lists for hygiene reasons.
 Even more amusingly, on our last visit in January 2022 they'd cracked and got a board on the wall with all the beers listed on it.